Hexagonal architecture (software): Origin

-The hexagonal architecture was invented by Alistair Cockburn in an attempt to avoid known structural pitfalls in object-oriented software design, such as undesired dependencies between layers and contamination of user interface code with business logic, and published in 2005.
+The hexagonal architecture was invented by Alistair Cockburn in an attempt to avoid known structural pitfalls in object-oriented software design, such as undesired dependencies between layers and contamination of user interface code with business logic.
+It was discussed at first on the Portland Pattern Repository wiki; in 2005 Cockburn renamed it "Ports and adapters".
+In April 2024, Cockburn published a comprehensive book on the subject, coauthored with Juan Manuel Garrido de Paz.

 The term "hexagonal" comes from the graphical conventions that shows the application component like a hexagonal cell.
 The purpose was not to suggest that there would be six borders/ports, but to leave enough space to represent the different interfaces needed between the component and the external world.

 Principle

 The hexagonal architecture divides a system into several loosely-coupled interchangeable components, such as the application core, the database, the user interface, test scripts and interfaces with other systems.
 This approach is an alternative to the traditional layered architecture.

 Each component is connected to the others through a number of exposed "ports".
 Communication through these ports follow a given protocol depending on their purpose.
-Ports and protocols define an abstract API that can be implemented by any suitable technical means (e.g. method invocation in an object-oriented language, remote procedure calls, or Web services).
+Ports and protocols define an abstract API that can be implemented by any suitable technical means (e.g. method invocation in an object-oriented language, remote procedure calls, or web services).

 The granularity of the ports and their number is not constrained: